utkdigitalinitiatives/utk_archivesspace_docker/README.rst

 About
 -----

+A development environment for UTK's ArchivesSpace instance:

-Sets up a basic ArchivesSpace environment and copies in our local plugin for dev.
+- Installs our local plugin
+- Adds a few our our EADs for testing
+- Configures application based on a config file similar to the one in production

 **Note**: This is intended for testing purposes only.